simov/purest/README.md

 }
 ```

-Then request the same data from YouTube:
+And then request the same data:

 ```js
 var {res, body} = await google('youtube')